 A Judicial Review, in relation to an EHCP, is an action in the High Court against your Local Authority.
 The Judicial Review can resolve a situation by ordering the Local Authority to arrange the provision listed in Section F of your child’s EHCP.

-For legal advice call our Education Solicitors and SEN Lawyers.
+For legal advice call our Education Solicitors.